Skip to content

 AI regulations are being developed worldwide.

-• EU AI Act (enforced 2024): Classifies AI by risk level and imposes obligations on high-risk AI
+• EU AI Act (entered into force in 2024): Classifies AI by risk level and imposes obligations on high-risk AI.[2]

 graph TD